IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/communications.md

 It shows the following components:

-- __Communications frontend__: This implements the user interface for incoming call notifications, the ongoing call process bar, as well as the recent calls and contacts list.
+- __Communications frontend__: This implements the user interface for incoming call notifications, the ongoing call process panel, as well as the recent calls and contacts list.
 - __Telecom service__: This service provides support for initiating calls and getting the status of all current calls, both incoming and outgoing.
 - __Custom connection service__: An example of a custom connection service, which can be used to